Climate Change

 Who is behind your organization?

-TCCP is an independent nonprofit, led by its own team and overseen by its board of directors.
-Our work is funded through the generous support of our donors, as well as through program fees that we charge to users of our tools, and to companies that use our Climate Neutral Certified label.
+TCCP is an independent nonprofit, led by its own team and overseen by its Board of Directors.
+Our work is funded through the generous support of our donors, as well as through program fees that we charge to users of our tools, and to companies that use our label.

 How do I know you guys are legit?

 We have a transparent process and follow industry best practices to ensure good governance practices.
-Our organization is overseen by a board of directors, advisors, and two separate certification committees (meet our team and advisors here) and maintained through a multi-stakeholder process.
-Our certification standards are transparently posted, and will be continuously updated as needed from our stakeholder feedback process to make sure they are consistent with the latest approaches to corporate responsibility and the current state of the voluntary carbon market.
+Our organization is overseen by a board of directors, advisors, and a technical advisory committee (meet our team and advisors here) and maintained through a regular stakeholder process.
+Our certification standards are transparently posted, and are reviewed and updated annually through our stakeholder feedback process to make sure they are consistent with the latest best practices in corporate responsibility and the current state of the voluntary carbon market.

 How are you different from other pledges and labels?